superfuji57/superfuji57.github.io/about/index.md

 #### _Cool, calm, just like my mom_.

-I am a native Las Vegan currently living and working in New York City as a statistical analyst with [Birchbox](http://www.birchbox.com) on the data science team.
+I am a native of Las Vegas currently based in New York City.
+Former data scientist at [Birchbox](http://www.birchbox.com), currently at [Freshly](www.freshly.com).